VINet: Visual and Inertial-based Terrain Classification and Adaptive Navigation over Unknown Terrain: Method

 where $N$ is the prediction horizon. $x(i|k)$ and $u(i|k)$ denote the predicted values of the model state and input, respectively, at time $k + i$ based on the information that is available at time $k$. $\Delta u(i|k) = u(i|k)-u(i-1|k)$ is included in the cost function to smooth the control output.
 The state vector is $[x_{c}, y_{c}, \theta]^T$, where $x_{c}$ and $y_{c}$ are the 2D Cartesian coordinates of the robot, and $\theta$ is the heading.
 The control output vector $u = [v,\omega]^T$ is composed of the linear and angular speed commands of the robot.
 The nonlinear prediction model $f(x, u)$ can be described by the following equations:

 The output of the NMPC, $u$, is then mapped to the PWM signals $S$ controlling the two motors driving each track of the robot.
-The terrain track interaction is captured by the GP model: $S = gp\left(u\right)$.
+The terrain track interaction, caused by terrain resistance and deformation, is captured by the GP model: $S = gp\left(u\right)$.
+The GP models provide the required $S$ for each terrain, so that the actual linear and angular speeds match with the desired $u$ calculated by the NMPC.
 Since $S$ is two-dimensional, corresponding to the left and right track motors, two one-dimensional GP models are fitted for each known terrain.
 The Radial Basis Function (RBF) kernel is used in the GP models:

 where $L$ is the diagonal length scale matrix and $\sigma_f$, $\sigma_n$ represent the data and prior noise variance, and $u_i$, $u_j$ represent data features.